 In certain situations it becomes necessary to bound the time a customer resides in the system.
 As an example consider a call centre, where customers are rerouted to an IVR system, when a predefined waiting time limit has been reached.
 By expressing the waiting time limit in terms of an exponential distribution, the system fits nicely in the framework of birth-death processes.
 It has been introduced by B.V.
 Gnedenko and I.N.
-Kovalenko in their book [62].
-It turns out, that the model with exponentially bounded holding times is equivalent to the Erlang A M/M/c + M queueing system.
+Kovalenko in their book [86].
+Assume arrival rate, service rate, system capacity and the number of servers to be λ , μ , K and c similar to the M/M/c/K model.
+Further let the waiting time boundary be exponentially distributed with rate δ .
+Then the corresponding average is given by $\frac{1}{\delta}$.
+Any customer having reached the waiting time limit will depart from the system.
+Combination of rates leads to